Bhuvanesh24/adya-final/README.md

 Folder Structure
 The backend and frontend are organized in separate folders with modular components and clean architecture.
 The backend uses a controller-service-model structure and the frontend is built using reusable components and routes.The env file is located in backend folder

-AI Tools Used
+# AI Tools Used
 Hugging Face Inference API was used to demonstrate AI integration by summarizing reminder descriptions or suggesting reminders.
+ClaudeAI,ChatGpt

+# Testing
+API testing was performed using Postman
 Postman was used for API testing and collection generation.

-Testing
-API testing was performed using Postman

 Test report is available in docs/test-report.md

 The Postman collection is included as docs/api-tests.postman_collection.json

-Deployment
+# Deployment
 The application is deployed using AWS

 Deployed URL: [Your Render/AWS/GCP Link]

-Documentation
+# Documentation
 Wireframes are available in docs/wireframes/

 Architecture and flow diagrams are available in docs/